-This certification of Transfer Student Eligibility is to be completed by the HEOP Director at the student's current institution; a copy of this form shall be retained on file by both institutions.
+This certification of Transfer Student Eligibility is to be completed by the HEOP/EOP/SEEK/CD Director at the student's current institution; a copy of this form shall be retained on file by both institutions.

-HEOP student loans are currently limited to \$20,000 for commuter students and to \$25,000 for resident students (\$30,000 for a resident HEOP students in NYC).
+HEOP student loans are currently limited to \$24,000 for commuter students and to \$30,000 for resident students (\$36,000 for resident HEOP students in NYC).
 HEOP students must be informed that there may be no loan limit for students who transfer from HEOP to other NYS-sponsored opportunity programs such as SEEK/CD and EOP.